 It’s time to start thinking about core marketing activity in the context of your own business.

 Whether you go it alone or are willing to seek expert support to drive campaign success, it’s important to define who is best placed to take on each task and how long they should spend on it.
-(The sorts of things we identify early on in our strategy month.)
+(The sorts of things we identify early on when Inbound Strategy Planning.)

 With accountability clearly set from the beginning, you can begin working to deliver the core marketing activity that will elevate you above and beyond your competition, connect with your target buyers, and jumpstart the meaningful conversations your organisation needs to grow.